-Leaf mould is purely leaves that have decomposed and broken down into a wonderfully nutrient-rich compost.
-It’s earthy, dark, crumbly and amazing.
+Leaf mould is a wonderfully nutrient-rich compost.
+It's earthy, dark, crumbly and amazing.

 In autumn, I love collecting leaves for leaf mould.
 Near our house, we have two beautiful big maple trees that show off their colourful beauty come autumn time.
 They dump a huge amount of orange, red and yellow leaves that cover the grass in a thick blanket.